d0lbus/AfterAcads-Alumni-Website/README.md

 AfterAcads is a web-based alumni management system designed to strengthen the connection between graduates and their school community.
 It provides alumni with a space to showcase achievements, engage in events, and interact with peers, while giving administrators the tools to manage alumni data and announcements effectively.

 ## Features
-- **Alumni Registration & Profiles**: Create and manage personal alumni profiles.
+- **Alumni Registration & Profiles** - Create and manage personal alumni profiles
-- **Announcements & Events**: Post, update, and manage activities for alumni engagement.
+- **Announcements & Events** - Post, update, and manage activities for alumni engagement
-- **Admin Dashboard**: Centralized control for administrators to manage alumni records.
+- **Admin Dashboard** - Centralized control for administrators to manage alumni records
-- **Search & Directory**: Easily browse and find alumni.
+- **Search & Directory** - Easily browse and find alumni
-- **Responsive Design**: Works across desktop and mobile devices.
+- **Responsive Design** - Works across desktop and mobile devices

 ## Tech Stack
 - **Frontend:** HTML, CSS, JavaScript, Bootstrap